andrewhead/tutorons-library/README.md

 Web library for querying tutorons for micro-explanations of code found online.

+# Setting up the development environment

+From the main directory, run:

+    npm install

 # Running the addon

 ## Working with a local Tutorons development server